ericzty/ericzty/README.md

 - 👀 I’m interested in Network Engineering, Systems Administration, cybersecurity, DevOps, and developing backend software at scale.
 - 🌱 I’m currently learning Rust by myself, and pursuing a computer science degree at Stevens Institute of Technology.
 - 💞️ I’m looking to collaborate on any project that is related to the things that I am interested in.
+- 🌈 Looking for internships, shoot me an email!
 - 📫 eric@ericz.me

 <!---